 Unfortunately obese women are not suitable for egg donation.
 Mainly because of the increased risks during egg collection, but secondarily because their increased weight can negatively affect ovarian stimulation.

 -Free personal and family history of genetic and chromosomic conditions, for obvious reasons.

 If you think you fit the above criteria and you want to find out more about egg donation contact us.

 Egg donation in Greece is altruistic by law.
 This means that it is not done for money.
 Despite that, Greek law allows reinmbursion of donors for the time lost from work and for their biological distress throughout the process.
 Legal reimburshment goes up to 1200 Euros, but cannot exceed this amount.

 Egg donation in Greece is anonymous.
 This anonymity is complete.
 Donor does not know the identity of the recipient and vice versa.
-All personal information is kept strictly confidential by the IVF Centers where egg donation is performed and sent only to the independent National Body of Infertility, which makes sure that the function of every single IVF Unit in Greece is regulated.
+All personal information is kept strictly confidential by the IVF Centers where egg donation is performed and sent only to the independent National Body of Assisted Conception, which makes sure that the function of every single IVF Unit in Greece is regulated.

 In contradiction to what is valid to other countries, child coming from egg donation will not be able to find out who the egg donor was, even when they reach the age of 18.